Ingersoll Rand: Merger of Ingersoll Rand's Industrial Segment and Gardner Denver

 In April 2019, Ingersoll-Rand Plc and Gardner Denver Holdings, Inc. jointly announced an agreement through which Ingersoll Rand's Industrial segment would be spun-off and merged with Gardner Denver in a Reverse Morris Trust transaction.
 The merger transaction was completed on February 29, 2020.

 Employee Ownership Initiatives

 When Gardner Denver completed its initial public offering in May 2017, it granted deferred stock units to substantially all permanent employees.
 The grant had a value of approximately $100 million.

-Following the merger in 2020, the company granted stock units worth approximately $150 million to substantially of its 16,000 global employees that had not already received equity-based incentive awards.
+Following the merger in 2020, the company granted stock units worth approximately $150 million to substantially all of its 16,000 global employees that had not already received equity-based incentive awards.
 The amount of the equity grant, equal to approximately 20% of its employee's pay, was one of the largest equity grants ever given to employees in an industrial company.